You can also see this list with photos on Pinterest.

 61. "Lou's First Date," The Mary Tyler Moore Show (1973)

 There's a hopeful theme in some sitcoms that's typified by Mary's advice to Lou about a supremely awkward blind date in this episode: "Mr. Grant, why don't you just go through with it?"
+Also mentioned: The Honeymooners; The Carol Burnett Show.

 60. "Daniel Radcliffe," Extras (2006)